bazelbuild/starlark/spec.md

 ```

 The `+` operator may be applied to non-numeric operands of the same
-type, such as two lists, two tuples, or two strings, in which case it
+type, such as two lists, two tuples, two strings, or two bytes, in which case it
 computes the concatenation of the two operands and yields a new value of
 the same type.